nickGoud/csharp_api/README.md

 # csharp_api
-An API using C#, .NET and Vue.
+An API using C# APIs and Vue.

 ![screenshot](img/Demo_image.png)